idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Boise, Idaho 83707–0108

-Is there an Idaho Statutes of Limitation on Child Support?
+Is there an Idaho Statute of Limitations on Child Support?

-Following the Idaho statutes, the statute of limitation on child support orders (entered on or after July 1, 2015) is ten years after the child turns eighteen, their emancipation, or death.
-For child support orders entered before July 1, 2015, the law prescribes a five-year period from emancipation, the day the child becomes eighteen or death.
+Following the Idaho statutes, the statute of limitation on child support orders (entered on or after July 1, 2015) is ten years after the child turns 18, their emancipation, or death.
+For child support orders entered before July 1, 2015, the law prescribes a 5-year period from emancipation, the day the child turns 18 or their death.

 • Criminal Records